Insidiae/forms-demo/README.md

 <!-- OPTIONAL: Demo note editor with image upload example from EpicWeb -->

 Building web forms looks simple at first glance, but it can get surprisingly complex with all of the little things we need to look out for!
 By learning the common web standards, we can use our knowledge to architect a consistent API across servers and clients, making our lives easier as we continue to add more complex features in our web applications.

+## What's next?

+Another really cool thing about building with web standards in mind is that we are able to use the same workflow across different technologies that follow the same standards.
+I mean, just take a look at how many different ways we've built the same example app, yet we managed to keep a lot of the code looking almost the exact same, and instead of being held back by the differences between frameworks or even languages, we can leverage the unique tools each of them offers to make the experience a lot better not just for the user that interacts with our applications, but also for us developers who keep iterating to keep up with new and updated requirements as they come up.

+If you've gotten this far, I want to encourage you to keep playing with the topics we've covered today.
+Try to build more examples using different frameworks, even those that are completely unfamiliar to you!
+Want to use Vue+Nuxt? or Svelte+SvelteKit?
+How about Go+HTMX?
+Use the web standards as a starting point to build a baseline application that has most if not all of the nice things we've covered in the previous examples, then dive deeper in the technologies you chose and see what utilities they offer to make the experience even better for both users and developers alike.